mmmorris1975/aws-runas/README.md

-    --whoami, -w                     print the AWS identity information for the provided profile credentials (default: false) --list-mfa, -m                   list the ARN of the MFA device associated with your IAM account (default: false) --list-roles, -l                 list role ARNs you are able to assume (default: false) --update, -u                     check for updates to aws-runas-v3 (default: false) --diagnose, -D                   run diagnostics to gather information to aid in troubleshooting (default: false) --verbose value, -v value        output debug logging, use twice for AWS call tracing (default: standard logging) --help, -h                       show help (default: false)
+    --whoami, -w                     print the AWS identity information for the provided profile credentials (default: false) --list-mfa, -m                   list the ARN of the MFA device associated with your IAM account (default: false) --list-roles, -l                 list role ARNs you are able to assume (default: false) --update, -u                     check for updates to aws-runas (default: false) --diagnose, -D                   run diagnostics to gather information to aid in troubleshooting (default: false) --verbose value, -v value        output debug logging, use twice for AWS call tracing (default: standard logging) --help, -h                       show help (default: false)